Elitewood cover replacement with new Maxxwood & Equinox Louvered System patio cover

 After removal- it shows the damage done. -

-Finished all new Maxxwood and Equinox louvered roof patio cover with roof mount. -
+Finished all-new Maxxwood and Equinox louvered roof patio cover with roof mount. -

-Side view shows height gain with a roof mount attachment. -
+The side view shows height gain with a roof mount attachment. -

 Easy to enjoy their all-new Maxxwood and Equinox patio cover with that extra height